 Are we on?
 This is... this is the President.
 I have just been informed that the midrange military bases at Beta Durani and Proxima 3 have fallen to the Minbari advance.
 We've lost contact with Io and must conclude that they too have fallen to an advance force.
 Our Military Intelligence believes that the Minbari intend to bypass Mars and hit Earth directly and the attack could come at any time.
 We have continued to broadcast our surrender and a plea for mercy and they have not responded.
 Therefore we can only conclude that we stand at the twilight of the human race.
 In order to buy time for our evacuation transports to leave Earth, we ask for the support of every ship capable of fighting to take part in a last defense of our home world.
 We will not lie to you, we do not believe that survival is a possibility.
 We believe that anyone who joins this battle will never come home.
 But for every ten minutes we can delay the military advance, several hundred more civilians may have a chance to escape to neutral territory.
 Though Earth may fall, the human race must have a chance to continue elsewhere.
 No greater sacrifice has ever been asked of a people.
 But I ask you now to step forward one last time, one last battle to hold the line against the night.
 May God go with you all.

 Ysidra Tapia is eleven years old.
 She developed telepathy nine, and left her family of birth for the Psi Corps.
-She is a P12, a future Psi Cop - very rare for a child from a normal home.
+She is a P12, a future Psi Cop - very rare, very special.

 She doesn't know that she will grow up to be a fighter pilot like her father and brother.
 Not a pilot in EarthForce - telepaths are not allowed to serve - but for the Corps, in the most elite unit, the Black Omegas.
 She doesn't know that she will intern and serve with the most famous and decorated Psi Cop ever - Al Bester.
 She even doesn't know that she will survive the night.